 The point is, that side of link building is more about creating the illusion that you’re getting links on relevant websites with real traffic.
 Yes, it probably does work to some extent.
 However, it carries certain risks as well, and as such, I don’t personally advocate it and don’t teach it.

-I’ll cut to the chase – building white hat links isn’t easy.
+I’ll cut to the chase – white hat link building isn’t easy.
 If it was, everyone would be doing them.
 And there wouldn’t be much value attached to them.

 However, the fact they are so revered means you must know it takes a lot of investment to get them – either in time or money.